 It's an internecine battle at the moment, but Sony is furious about the review going early on Monday and sent an email blast to film critics today urging writers, reviewers and film industry bloggers to hold their reviews until the intended December 13 embargo date.

 The Playlist has exclusively acquired this morning's email correspondence between Denby and 'Dragon Tattoo' producer Scott Rudin.
 Suffice to say just because Denby's review is reportedly a positive one, Rudin is still not happy that the embargo rules have been broken (though Deadline's Nikki Finke -- who reveals her favorite film critic is Denby -- says, "fuck it, who cares?").
 And whether or not the review is positive is beside the point.
 Denby agreed to an embargo date, and if he couldn't or wouldn't stick to it, he shouldn't have stepped into the theater plain and simple.
 The justifications he proffers -- that the year-end has too many movies or that he doesn't seem to like "We Bought A Zoo" enough to run that review instead -- don't really wash.
 Moreover, the New Yorker editors also have to shoulder some of the blame for knowingly moving ahead with the review as well (though they'll probably love the traffic and attention they'll receive as the only review in town for a week).
-Read the exchange below.
+Read the exchange below.-----Original Message-----

 You're going to break the review embargo on Dragon Tattoo?
 I'm stunned that you of all people would even entertain doing this.
 It's a very, very damaging move and a total contravention of what you agreed.
 You're an honorable man.